Kristina01111000/unichirsite/README.md

 - Add 2 make an appointment buttons to each page
 - Make all images cell phone width size

-- Heart issues page -> Look on bigstock photo for heart picture
+- Heart issues page -> Look on bigstock photo for heart picture -> in kn picks
-- Menstrual page -> look on bigstock
+- Menstrual page -> look on bigstock -> in kn picks
-- Stomach page -> look on bigstock
+- Stomach page -> look on bigstock -> in kn picks
 - Testimonials page connect the quotes and add a space at the beginning of the name line